Posts

 Image

-Despite big plans to maximize my spendy 7 day Japan rail pass and hop all over the country, the allure of Kyoto was too great.
+More Japan on a Friday stories Despite big plans to maximize my spendy 7 day Japan rail pass and hop all over the country, the allure of Kyoto was too great.
 I opted for the hostel-recommended walking instead.
 First, breakfast.
 Feeling sure I could better the hostel 680 yen offering, I traipsed around the block looking for a Japanese breakfast.
 It does not exist except in the form of extremely expensive coffee and some basic white toast.
 I returned to the hostel and sheepishly took my place among the other gai-jins scarfing the unlimited eggs, sausage, toast, jelly, coffee tea, salad , cheese, cereal, yoghurt... no wonder Ks Hostel won an award.
 What was meant to be a half day tour ended up a day and night half of a tour, because I was held hostage by soaring temples and shops selling all kinds of Japanese souvenirs.
 The mochi shops were making a killing.
 People love to crunch and chew things and mochi satisfies the latter - it's like a stressball for your jawbone.
-I ate more than was decent of the free
+I ate mor...

 Japan on a Friday: Kyoto, Temple Central